 - Physiologic: GLDH activity in some foals may be above reference intervals established for adults (similar to GGT) and may not indicate liver injury (unpublished observations).

 - Liver injury: GLDH is a sensitive and specific marker of liver disease in all animals, including non-mammalian species.
 In rats, increases in GLDH were greater in magnitude, persisted longer or occurred without concurrent increases in ALT in drug-induced hepatic injury.
 In calves, horses and sheep, changes in GLDH paralleled changes in SDH after acute injury induced by chloroform.
 Activity generally peaked at 1-2 days and then decreased to reference intervals within 4-9 days (Barakat and Ford 1988).
 Our experience with horses at Cornell University is that GLDH is usually increased concurrently with SDH in liver damage, however activities often remain above reference intervals for longer (therefore, it may be a more sensitive marker of persistent liver injury than SDH) and the magnitude of increase is greater than with SDH.
 The latter was confirmed in a study of horses with experimental equine parvovirus infection.
 Increases in GLDH activity preceded (2-7 days) and was of greater magnitude (versus the upper reference limit) than increases in SDH activity and in a few horses, the GLDH activity was still high for 2-10 days after SDH activity had normalized (Tomlinson et al 2020).
+GLDH increased to up over 600 U/L in one horse, with most horses having increases <200 U/L. The increased liver enzyme activities was seen between 6-10 weeks after infection.
 Increases in both enzymes were seen just after the peak viremia and there was evidence of hepatocellular necrosis in parvovirus-infected hepatocytes (using in situ hybridization to detect the virus).
 The increase in GLDH activity also preceded the increase in AST activity.
 The higher apparent sensitivity of GLDH versus SDH for parvovirus hepatitis can be explained by the inflammation identified in the liver, which was mostly within the centrilobular region (Tomlinson et al 2020), which contains the highest concentration of GLDH in rat livers.
 The inflammation in the experimentally infected horse livers was comprised of a mixture of neutrophils, CD3+ T cells and macrophages (Iba-1 positive) (Tomlinson et al 2020).
 GLDH activity is not increased in horses or exotic animals with severe muscle injury (extremely high CK activity), supporting its specificity for liver injury.
 Like SDH, GLDH is not specific as to the cause of liver injury.